lois4801/Geospatial.Data-Projects_and_Journey/README.md

   -----------------------------------------------------------------------------------------------
 ## Issues and Questions during the Formulation of the Projects.

+1. What is the scope of the project? who are my audience? who are the participants?
-1. What are some appropriate and innapropriate data collection methods?
+2. What are some appropriate and innapropriate data collection methods?
-2. Can data gathered by those methods be considered valuable for analysis?
+3. Can data gathered by those methods be considered valuable for analysis?
-3. how is the data stored?
+4. how is the data stored?
-4. Multiple Layer Analysis?
+5. Multiple Layer Analysis?
-5. Geospatial database vs Geodatabase?
+6. Geospatial database vs Geodatabase?
+7. What is the overlay method employed or should be employed?